 Parents and families play an important role in coaching their students through the rigorous academic aspects of college.
 But when students are feeling overwhelmed about finals week, it can be hard to know how to help.
-Experts from University Health Services offer the following tips to pass along to your students to help them stay focused and healthy during the most stressful time of the academic year.
+This year, finals begin on May 8 and end on May 13.

 - Be kind to yourself.
 You’ll be going through a lot in the next few weeks.
 Take some “me” time before finals and do something meaningful.
 Cross a few activities from your bucket list before the semester is over.